rachview/FrontendMentor/Newbie/articlePreview/readme.md

 # Verison 1.1: index1.html (style1.css, and index1.js)

-Redid the project, built the JS early (after I redid the mobile).
+Redid the design project and built the JS early (after I redid the mobile) and simplified it.
 Used the CSS in order to transform the share element, making WAY-WAY easier (getting rid of the extra divs).
 Also, I copied the SVG directly into the HTML worked way better for adjusting the style of the button.